-Examples applying the penalties in (c) for coursework submitted up to and including 24 hours after the deadline:
+9.3d: Examples applying the penalties in (d) for coursework submitted up to and including 24 hours after the deadline:

-- If the maximum mark for the assessment is 100 and a student submits the assessment 2 hours after the deadline, the student's mark will be reduced by 10 (so that a mark of 65 will be reduced to 55, a mark of 48 will be reduced to 38 and so on). - If the maximum mark for the assessment is 50 and a student submits the assessment 2 hours after the deadline, the student's mark will be reduced by 5 (so that a mark of 40 will be reduced to 35, a mark of 36 will be reduced to 31 and so on).
+• If the maximum mark for the assessment is 100 and a student submits the assessment 2 hours after the deadline, the student's mark will be reduced by 10 or reduced to the pass mark - whichever results in the higher mark.
+For example, a mark of 65 will be reduced to 55.
+A mark of 48 will be reduced to 40.
+A student will not fail work due to the application of late penalties alone.